Digital Nomad Life in San Marcos La Laguna, Guatemala

 What residency documents or visas did I need if I will be in San Marcos La Laguna for a while?

 "If you are planning to stay in San Marcos La Laguna for an extended period, you will need a valid passport.
 Upon arrival, you will be granted a 90-day tourist visa.
 If you plan to stay longer than 90 days, you will need to renew your visa.
 This can be done by leaving the country for at least 72 hours and then re-entering, or by applying for an extension at the Guatemalan Immigration Office.
 If you plan to work or study in Guatemala, you will need to apply for a specific visa that allows this.
 The requirements for these visas vary, but generally include proof of financial support, a letter from your employer or school, and a police clearance certificate.
 It's also important to note that visa rules can change, and the process can be complex and time-consuming.
-Therefore, it's recommended to consult with the nearest Guatemalan embassy or consulate before your trip," explained one expat living in San Marcos La Laguna, Guatemala.
+Therefore, it's recommended to consult with the nearest Guatemalan embassy or consulate before your trip," said one expat in San Marcos La Laguna.

 Get Quote